Accelerating Fully Homomorphic Encryption by Bridging Modular and Bit-Level Arithmetic: Experimental Results

 Genotype imputation is the process of filling missing information in DNA sequencing with the use of statistical methods.
-Due to the computer-intensive nature of the task, cloud servers are a natural platform for processing the data.
-Furthermore, privacy requirements of medical information make solutions using homomorphic encryption desirable.
-P-Impute \cite{GURSOY2021} converts an inefficient statistical model based on correlation of similar individuals\footnote{The similarity of individuals is determined based on matching single-nucleotide polymorphisms (SNPs) in proximity to the missing SNP.} into a Private Information Retrieval (PIR) problem, which has efficient solutions in FHE, using the BFV encryption scheme.
+P-Impute \cite{GURSOY2021} converts an inefficient statistical model based on correlation of similar individuals into a Private Information Retrieval (PIR) problem, which has efficient solutions in FHE, using the BFV encryption scheme.
 In this section, we discuss the performance of p-Impute without (\secuint) and with bridging taking into consideration the multiplicative depth for defining more efficient encryption parameters.
-Batching is used in this experiment where we fit $n$ plaintexts into a ciphertext.
+Batching is used to fit $n$ plaintexts into a ciphertext.